Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 The only resort with a dive center is Gecko Nature Lodge, which hosts Swahili Divers, their prices are higher than Zanzibar standards at 130/200$ for two dives in nearby/far-away reefs.

-In the same area is another cool and quite upmarket lodge called The Manta Resort, they also can provide PADI courses (540$ for PADI Open Water certification), and certified dive masters (min 4 dives at 52$ x dive).
+In the same area is another cool and quiet upmarket lodge called The Manta Resort, they also can provide PADI courses (540$ for PADI Open Water certification), and certified dive masters (min 4 dives at 52$ x dive).

 Our recommendation though, especially for those on a budget, is certainly Lala Lodge in Mkoane – a slingshot from the ferry terminal.
-It might not have the fanciest rooms but the food is absolutely great and much cheaper than its competitors, while its beach-location is very nice.
+It might not have the fanciest rooms but the food is absolutely great and much cheaper than its competitors, while its beach location is very nice.

 where to stay in Zanzibar diving